 Georgia Tindale works as an Assistant Editor in Amsterdam and is the co-editor of Porridge.
 She enjoys writing on a wide range of subjects including science, health and society, history, religion and postcolonial studies.
 Her poetry will be published in Laurel Magazine later this year, she tweets @tindale_georgia.

-Exploring the presentation of witchcraft and the supernatural in the work of Thomas Hardy.
+Witchcraft and the supernatural in the work of Thomas Hardy

 ‘Good girls don’t get treated as witches even on Egdon.’